 Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current income tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.

-Deferred tax assets are only recognised by the Company when management is certain they can be utilised in the foreseeable future.
+Deferred tax assets are only recognised by the Company when management assess it is probable they can be utilised in the foreseeable future.